sizur/pyata/README.md

 Short-term:
 - Progress reporting by solvers
-  (Connectives are already hooked, just need to write cbs for conjunction and disjunction)
+  (Connectives are already hooked, just need to write CBs for conjunction and disjunction)
 - `Sympy` integration for expressive numeric constraints, and constraints simplification during propagation (Var's are already `sympy.Symbol`s, so it's a matter of extending unification and constraints)
 - More advanced auto-pruning of `Vared` and `CtxSized` goals via goal cardinality constraints